The equivalence of lattice and Heegaard Floer homology: Homological actions on the surgery complex

 We now prove the main result of this section:

 \begin{proof}[Proof of Proposition~\ref{prop:homology-action-description}] We begin with the first claim.
-We use a meridional basic system, as described in Section~\ref{sec:basic-systems}.
+We use a meridional $\sigma$-basic system, as described in Section~\ref{sec:basic-systems}.
 Let $(\Sigma,\as,\bs,\ws,\zs)$ denote the underlying Heegaard link diagram for $(S^3,L)$.
 Write $(\Sigma,\as_0,\bs_0)$ for the partial Heegaard diagram obtained by deleting the special alpha and beta curves (i.e. the meridians of the components of $L$).
-If we attach compressing disks along the $\as_0$ and $\bs_0$ curves, and fill any 2-sphere boundary components with 3-balls, we obtain $S^3\setminus \nu (L)$.
-By including $\Sigma$ into $S^3\setminus \nu(L)$ in this way, we may view $\g$ as being in $S^3\setminus \nu(L)$.
+If we attach compressing disks along the $\as_0$ and $\bs_0$ curves, we obtain $S^3\setminus \nu (L)$.
 We write $\mu_1,\dots, \mu_\ell\subset \Sigma$ for curves which are parallel to the special meridional alpha and beta curves.
 The meridians $\mu_1,\dots, \mu_\ell$ generate $H_1(S^3\setminus \nu(L))$.
-Hence, $\g$ is homologous to a linear combination of these meridians, i.e. we may write
+Hence, $\g$ is homologous in $S^3\setminus \nu(L)$ to a linear combination of these meridians, i.e. we may write